 Policies and Procedures

 study opportunities administered through OCSE.
-Students with less than a 3.0 should
+Students should check with their program

 - Students may participate on Skidmore Programs and Approved Programs, both international